 - Enable the “Capture” mode (if it’s not already ON).
 You can see the status of the “Capture” mode via the Process Monitor toolbar.

-The highlighted button above is the “Capture” button, which is current disabled.
-You need to click that button (or use Ctrl + E key sequence) to enable capturing of events.
+The highlighted button above is the “Capture” button, which is currently disabled.
+You need to click that button (or press Ctrl + E) to start tracing.
+You’ll now see the Process Monitor main window capturing registry and file events by processes in real time.

 - Cleanup the existing events list using Ctrl + X key sequence (Important) and start afresh